 It’s all about moving things, storing things and supplying things.
 And when we say ‘things’, we mean anything and everything, from people and animals to goods and services.
-Without the transport and logistics industry, we wouldn’t be able to get to work in the morning, or fly away on holiday; international trade would certainly not be ‘inter-national’ anymore, and you would never wake up to find a birthday card being stuffed through your letterbox.
+Without the transport and logistics industry, we wouldn’t be able to get to work in the morning, or fly away on holiday, and international trade would certainly not be ‘inter-national’ anymore.
+Plus, you would never wake up to find a birthday card being stuffed through your letterbox.

 Sounds great, tell me more!